Daniel15/Website/README.md

 Please feel free to use any bits of this code in your own work, but please:

 1. Link to my site somewhere
-2. Don't steal my site design, use your own. :)
+2. Don't steal my site design, use and create your own. :)

 (The MIT licence)